EvanMarie/cs50_final/README.md

 Homeschool Today! is a fully responsive site, each page and aspect designed to be fully functional and to look great on everything from small mobile device dimensions to full desktop.

 # -- PURPOSE and FUNCTIONALITY -----------------------
-The first aspect a user experiences when they visit Homeschool Today! is the smooth, user-friendly Flask security interface.
+The first aspect a user experiences when they visit Homeschool Today! is the smooth, user-friendly flask_security interface.
 It makes registering, logging in, changing passwords, and the various other security measures easy and worry-free.

 When the user is logged in, their user-id is given a role of either student or teacher, which makes their homepage, their portal, either the student portal or the teacher portal.
 Students will only ever see the student portal, which is the index page of the app, as well as the page where they can view their assignments in more detail, including notes their teacher has made to each assignment.
 Homeschool Today! is streamlined, in that both students and teachers have their main portal from which they can do most of their work.
 The only navigation items necessary are "home", "password", and "logout".
 For the student, they will remain on their portal page, except for when they are viewing the details of an assignment.
 The teacher portal has a few extra parts for administrative purposes.